DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 	* **Required**

 * `snippets->{$snippetName}->{$paramName}`
-	* Desctription: A snippet parameter, when the key is the parameter name and the value is the parameter value.
+	* Description: A snippet parameter, when the key is the parameter name and the value is the parameter value.
 		* Use `[+snippetName+]` for substitution by any previous snippet execution result in the parameter name or value (where `snippetName` is the snippet name).
 		* Or use `[+snippetAlias+]` if specified (e. g. `docs` if the snippet name set as `ddGetDocuments=docs`).
 	* Valid values: